 The East Midlands Synod Mission Fund was created in 2008 to make grants to United Reformed Church congregations within the synod for the purpose of expanding the mission of the local church.
 The Mission Fund is able to assist where the mission purpose of the project is clear and fits within the overall Pastorate Profile.
-Grants can be made to single United Reformed Church congregations and joint pastorates and to LEPs which include the United Reformed Church.
+Grants can be made to single United Reformed Church congregations and joint pastorates and Areas and to LEPs which include the United Reformed Church.

 Source of Funds

 The Fund was created by the transfer of £50,000 each year from capital arising from the sale of redundant churches.
 In 2018 the amount transferred was raised to £75,000pa.
 It also receives funds from the income arising from the small D G Webb Trust and the Timson legacy.
 Funds from the Timson legacy can only be spent in Nottinghamshire and the Borough of Northampton.
 Grants from several small local Trust Funds can also be distributed by the Mission Fund Panel.